Your questions answered

 Fiat 500 charging

 While charging your electric car can cost less than filling up with petrol or diesel, it’s generally not free.
-Despite being one of the cheapest ways to charge your car, recharging from home will obviously see your electricity bills rise to reflect the increased consumption of energy you’re using.
+Despite being one of the cheapest ways to charge your car, recharging at home with a wallbox or three-pin plug will obviously see your electricity bills rise to reflect the increased consumption of energy.
 Meanwhile, the prices for public charging networks continue to rise as wholesale energy prices increase.

 You’re not totally out of luck, though, because while much less common than before, there are still some free electric-car charging points available in the UK.